Koromix/rygel/web/koffi.dev/pages/callbacks.md

 ## Decoding pointer arguments

 Koffi does not have enough information to convert callback pointer arguments to an appropriate JS value.
-In this case, your JS function will receive a *BigInt* value with the pointer address.
+In this case, your JS function will receive a *BigInt* value with the pointer address (or *null* is the pointer is null).

 You can pass this value through to another C function that expects a pointer of the same type, or you can use [koffi.decode()](variables#decode-to-js-values) function to decode pointer arguments.